Borghese-Gladiator/expense-tracker/README.md

   - CLI usage
     - `camelot lattice -plot text .\capital_one_Smry_2023_1496.pdf`
       - `poetry add matplotlib` - `ImportError: matplotlib is required for plotting.`
+  - NOTE: Did not find any text and could not figure out how to customize
 - tabula
   - NOTE: `poetry add tabula-py`
   - > WARNING: The stream doesn't provide any stream length, using fallback readUntilEnd, at offset 64514